VaidhyaMegha/vaidhyamegha-knowledge-graphs/docs/open_knowledge_graph_on_clinical_trials/Article.md

 # Abstract

-Using any trial id from across the globe find the associated diseases/interventions,  research articles and genes.
-Also discover relationships b/w various medical topics through co-occurrences in articles.
+Using any clinical trial id from across the globe find the associated diseases, interventions, research articles and genes.
+Also discover relationships between various medical topics through co-occurrences in articles.
 Query the graph using SparQL from cli or GraphQL using any API client  tool ex: Postman or curl

 # Introduction